mimecine/ar-new/src/content/artists/andy-warhol.md

     info: "1974, Acrylic paint and silkscreen on 2 canvases, ea: 356 x 280 x 20 mm"
     year: "1974"
     credit: >-
-      © 2014 The Andy Warhol Foundation for the Visual Arts, Inc. / Artists Rights Society (ARS), New York and DACS, London
+      © 2025 The Andy Warhol Foundation for the Visual Arts, Inc. / Licensed by DACS, London

       AR0039